timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 041-CONSUMER CREDIT PROTECTION/SUBCHAPTER III-CREDIT REPORTING AGENCIES/SUBCHAPTER III-CREDIT REPORTING AGENCIES.md

         * (I) the term "appropriate Federal banking agency" has the meaning given the term in section 1813 of title 12; and

         * (II) the term "private education loan" has the meaning given the term in section 1650(a) of this title.

+  * #### (F) Reporting information during COVID–19 pandemic
+    * #### (i) Definitions
+      * In this subsection:

+      * #### (I) Accommodation
+        * The term "accommodation" includes an agreement to defer 1 or more payments, make a partial payment, forbear any delinquent amounts, modify a loan or contract, or any other assistance or relief granted to a consumer who is affected by the coronavirus disease 2019 (COVID–19) pandemic during the covered period.

+      * #### (II) Covered period
+        * The term "covered period" means the period beginning on January 31, 2020 and ending on the later of—

+          * (aa) 120 days after March 27, 2020; or

+          * (bb) 120 days after the date on which the national emergency concerning the novel coronavirus disease (COVID–19) outbreak declared by the President on March 13, 2020 under the National Emergencies Act (50 U.S.C.
+1601 et seq.) terminates.

+    * #### (ii) Reporting
+      * Except as provided in clause (iii), if a furnisher makes an accommodation with respect to 1 or more payments on a credit obligation or account of a consumer, and the consumer makes the payments or is not required to make 1 or more payments pursuant to the accommodation, the furnisher shall—

+        * (I) report the credit obligation or account as current; or

+        * (II) if the credit obligation or account was delinquent before the accommodation—

+          * (aa) maintain the delinquent status during the period in which the accommodation is in effect; and

+          * (bb) if the consumer brings the credit obligation or account current during the period described in item (aa), report the credit obligation or account as current.

+    * #### (iii) Exception
+      * Clause (ii) shall not apply with respect to a credit obligation or account of a consumer that has been charged-off.

 * #### (2) Duty to correct and update information
   * A person who—